ibkdizzu/DevIntProjs/LAMP STACK/README.md

 - Provisioned server
 - Account with sudo access

-- To start, run the command below in the terminal
-`$ sudo apt install mysql-server`
+- To start, run the command below in the terminal to install MySQl `$ sudo apt install mysql-server`

 - Accept the prompt to allow installation